vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 To get the arguments for our function, we use `context.Values[i].GetValue()`, where `i = 0` is the first argument, `i = 1` is the second argument, etc.

-To have our function return something, we put our return value inside a `CustomListExecuteReturnContext` object and return that object.
+To have our function return something, we put the return value inside a `CustomListExecuteReturnContext` object and return that object.

 {% highlight csharp %}
 protected override CustomListExecuteReturnContext ExecuteFunctionOverride(CustomListData data, CustomListExecuteParameterContext context)